 Setting Up Cron Jobs

 (Note: You can get this setup as part of your free installation.
-But if you insist on doing it yourself, keep reading :-)
+But if you would like to do it yourself, keep reading…

-There are two cron jobs (back-end, scheduled jobs) that you need to setup.
+There is just one cron job (back-end, scheduled jobs) that you need to setup.

 This is the main one.
 It sends out broadcast emails, autoresponder emails, handles bulk member imports, affiliate commissions processing, clean up, etc. This one is mandatory.